cakephp/docs/en/deployment.rst

 In addition to the above, many plugins and application extensions use ``debug`` to modify their behavior.

-You can check against an environmental variable to set the debug level dynamically between environments.
+You can check against an environment variable to set the debug level dynamically between environments.
 This will avoid deploying an application with debug > 0 and also save yourself from having to change the debug level each time before deploying to a production environment.